The only specific therapeutic use of Vitamin C in the prevention and treatment of scurvy.

 Vitamin C in cancer treatment

-High doses of vitamin C are used as adjuvant treatment for cancer because of research findings which indicate that it could possibly slow the growth and proliferation of cancer cells in prostate, pancreatic, liver and ovarian cancers, among others.
+High doses of vitamin C are used as adjuvant treatment for cancer because of research findings that indicate that it could possibly slow the growth and proliferation of cancer cells in prostate, pancreatic, liver and ovarian cancers, among others.

 While conclusive evidence is lacking, vitamin C in high doses also appears to improve the quality of life in cancer patients.
 It not only reduces the severity of symptoms such as vomiting, nausea, tiredness, pain and anorexia, but also elevates the mood and produces an overall improvement in physical health.